AkagiShigeru/collaboration-maddpg/README.md

 ## Prerequisites

-The environment is based on an Unity application, so please make sure to install the [ml-agents repository](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md) in order to interact with the environment via the Python code of this project.
+The environment is based on a Unity application, so please make sure to install the [ml-agents repository](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md) in order to interact with the environment via the Python code of this project.